 Many members of the group and their friends met in Madrid at an influential cultural centre known as the Residencia de Estudiantes, founded in 1910.
 The Residencia became an important gathering place for intellectuals, writers, and artists from all over Spain.
 Catalan painter Salvador Dalí (1904-1989) and Aragonese filmmaker Luis Buñuel (1900-1983) spent several years in residence along with Lorca and other intellectuals, such as Aragonese engineer José Bello (1904-2008), nicknamed Pepín, and composer Salvador Barcarisse Chinoria (1898-1963).
 Some members of the generation, such as Alberti, were regular visitors at the Residencia, even though they never lived at the institution.
 Nowadays, the library and archives of the Residencia (Centro de Documentación) hold important collections of documents written by and related to figures of the Generation of 1927, such as Lorca and Cernuda.
 According to its website, “the Centro places especial emphasis on the intellectual tradition of the Silver Age of Spanish culture, a period which includes the historic decades of the Residencia [1910-1936], especially the Generaciones del 98 and 27, and on the groups and institutions that led the scientific and educational renovation, such as the Institución Libre de Enseñanza, the Museo Pedagógico Nacional and the Junta para la Ampliación de Estudios” (www.residencia.csic.es/en/doc/doc.htm).

-Around the advent of the Second Spanish Republic in 1931, most members of the Generation of ’27 become politicized and support the new government.
-As a result, the Generation moves towards a more humanized type of literature, social poetry, of which Alberti, who joins the Communist Party, is its main representative.
-Lorca founds La Barraca, a travelling university theatre troupe charged with the mission of taking 17th-century Spanish drama to the most disadvantaged areas of Spain.
-Altolaguirre leads La Barraca during the Civil War (1936-1939) and, along with Prados, joins the Republican forces.
-Diego, as opposed to most of his poet friends, sides with the Nationalist faction that rises against the Republic.
+Around the advent of the Second Spanish Republic in 1931, most members of the Generation of ’27 became politicized and supported the new government.
+As a result, the Generation moved towards a more humanized type of literature, social poetry, of which Alberti, who joined the Communist Party, is its main representative.
+Lorca founded La Barraca, a travelling university theatre troupe charged with the mission of taking 17th-century Spanish drama to the most disadvantaged areas of Spain.
+Altolaguirre lead La Barraca during the Civil War (1936-1939) and, along with Prados, joined the Republican forces.
+Diego, as opposed to most of his poet friends, sided with the Nationalist faction that rose against the Republic.

 The Spanish Civil War (1936 – 1939) disbands the Generation of ’27.
-Lorca is murdered at the outset of the conflict in 1936; Alberti, Altolaguirre, Cernuda, Guillén, Prados, and Salinas go into exile; Diego, having supported the Nationalists, remains in the country; Alonso does not leave Spain, but keeps a critical position vis-à-vis the dictatorship; and Aleixandre stays after the fighting ends in 1939 to live under the dictatorship of Francisco Franco in what he calls “exilio interior” [“internal exile”].
+Lorca was murdered at the outset of the conflict in 1936; Alberti, Altolaguirre, Cernuda, Guillén, Prados, and Salinas went into exile; Diego, having supported the Nationalists, remained in the country; Alonso did not leave Spain, but kept a critical position vis-à-vis the dictatorship; and Aleixandre stayed after the fighting ended in 1939 to live under the dictatorship of Francisco Franco in what he called “exilio interior” [“internal exile”].

 The creation of the category “Generation of ’27” illustrates how canon formation has often silenced the female voice.
 Although women, in spite of their unequal access to education, partook in the creative fervor that overtook Spain in the late 1920s and early 1930s, their work was long undervalued or simply excluded from literary, intellectual, and artistic histories of Spain.

 The women of 1927 are many and it is difficult to compose a comprehensive list of the members without leaving some names out.
-If one considers the Generation of 1927 strictly as a group of poets, the list of the women would include the names such as Concha Méndez (1898-1986), María Teresa León (1903 – 1988), Rosa Chacel (1898-1994), Ernestina de Champourcín (1905-1999), and Josefina de la Torre (1907-2002).
+If one considers the Generation of 1927 strictly as a group of poets, the list of the women would include Concha Méndez (1898-1986), María Teresa León (1903 – 1988), Rosa Chacel (1898-1994), Ernestina de Champourcín (1905-1999), and Josefina de la Torre (1907-2002).
 If the term were to include visual artists, Marga Gil Röesset (1908-1932), Maruja Mallo (1902-1995), Margarita Manso (1908-1960), and Ángeles Santos (1911-2013) would join the list of members.
 Philosopher María Zambrano (1904-1991) should also take her rightful place alongside her generational colleagues.